Left to right: Murderface, Skwisgaar, Nathan, Pickles, Toki.

 Skwisgaar, of all people, teasing Pickles for being a "beautiful ladies" during his glam days.

 Idiosyncratic Episode Naming: Nearly all of the episode names include either "Deth" or "Klok".
-The exceptions being the Snakes and Barrels episodes, Black Fire Upon Us, Go Forth and Die, and The Metalocalypse Has Begun, which is a Title Drop.
+The exceptions being the Snakes and Barrels episodes, Black Fire Upon Us, Go Forth and Die, The Metalocalypse Has Begun (which is a Title Drop), and The Doomstar Requiem.

 The second season finale actually has two names, one not following the naming convention (Black Fire Upon Us), and one that does (Dethrelease).
 The Revengencers also has a second name that followes the Idiosyncratic Episode Naming, Sickklok.